nicode-io/REA-01-Learning_REACT/README.md

 ---

+### 7. Enhancing components with Hooks
+>   Branch feature/7-react_state_management
+*   Star Rating application
+*   Color Rating application
+*   Color Provider and Rating application
+    *   Choose a color to add within a color picker
+    *   Choose your custom name for your color
+    *   Add your custom color
+    *   Delete a color
+    *   Rate your color within a star rating component
+    *   Upgrade / Downgrade your rating at every moment

+---

 ### **BeCode** Intensive Bootcamp
 This project took place in my leearning path in BeCode (see below) to full stack web developer.
 In seven months you have a wonderful luck to become a great web developer.
 Inclusion and share spirit is your daily feeling !